 Impressed with the results, MacAleese sought the support of the chief of police to continue this type of approach to solving crime.
 The chief agreed that if Crime Stoppers could solve 30 serious crimes by the end of the year he would consider making it permanent part of the Alburquerque Police Department’s fight against crime.
 Over the following four months, Crime Stoppers solved 300 crimes and the Crime Stoppers program took off!

-Today, there are more that 1,700 programs in 23 countries worldwide, all operating under the same ideas and principles that guided MacAleese almost 30 years ago.
+Today, there are more that 1,800 programs worldwide, all operating under the same ideas and principles that guided MacAleese 41 years ago.